850 Phoenix Bioscience Core (850 PBC) A Biomedical Job Catalyst Inspired by Desert Landscape

 The Design Solution

-Located within ASU’s downtown campus, the Wexford Phoenix Biomedical Campus Building 1, known as PBC1, expands the downtown biomedical corridor to the northern edges of the urban core.
+Located within the Phoenix Bioscience Core, Wexford’s Building, known as 850 PBC, expands the downtown biomedical corridor to the northern edges of the urban core.
 Designed to straddle the line between the academic and professional worlds, the building offers opportunities for meaningful collaboration among the building tenants and the community at large.
 The building’s design purposefully invites the neighborhood to participate in its success through ground-floor design elements that are visually porous and accessible.

 Meanwhile, the site’s landscape uses xeriscape techniques, eliminating the need for supplemental water from irrigation within five years of construction.
 The simple design on the outside extends to the interior, creating a rugged aesthetic that reinforces the stark and elegant beauty of Arizona.
 All decorative design was stripped down, reinforcing the “bootstrap” mentality in the startup world, where some entrepreneurs look to fund their own ventures.
 User spaces are iterative layouts curated by the users as they like it.